Bihar: 'Mastermind' among 5 arrested in Saran hooch tragedy case | Law-Order

 - India

-In a major breakthrough, the Bihar Police on Friday arrested five people, including the main accused, in connection with the Saran hooch tragedy case, a senior officer said.
+In a major breakthrough, the Bihar Police arrested five people, including the main accused, in connection with the Saran hooch tragedy case, a senior officer said.

+A special investigation team, constituted by the state police in the incident, apprehended a homoeopathy compounder, allegedly the mastermind of the hooch tragedy that claimed 38 lives, Saran Superintendent of Police Santosh Kumar said on Friday.

+''Police seized a vehicle, used for transporting chemicals from Uttar Pradesh and supplying liquors in and around Masrakh in Saran.
+Empty bottles of chemicals that were used in manufacturing spurious liquor were also recovered on Friday,'' the SP said.

 During interrogation, the arrested persons admitted that they supplied spurious liquor made of homoeopathy medicines in Saran district, the SP said, adding that one of the accused had also consumed the same liquor, but he survived after the treatment.